VML Components

 VML stands for Vector Markup Language, it is a legacy markup language that was used in Outlook for Windows.

-The Maizzle Starter includes two VML components that you can use to add support for background images in Outlook for Windows:
+The Maizzle Starter includes a VML component that you can use to add support for background images in Outlook for Windows.

 v-fill